gvwilson/snailz/README.md

 If the well contains genetic material from a specimen that *doesn't* have the significant mutation, the assay value is some intermediate value with added noise, while the assay value for a specimen with the significant mutation is a larger value (also with noise).
+(Responses for both mutated and unmutated specimens will decrease over time depending on the value of the degradation parameter.)
 All assay data is saved in a single JSON file;
 a summary of all assays is saved as CSV like this: